MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 If you need help with OneDrive, you have many ways to find solutions to common issues or request help:

--   **Tech community.** Find helpful information from other customers in the community by reviewing the discussions in the [OneDrive for Business Tech Community](https://techcommunity.microsoft.com/t5/OneDrive-for-Business/ct-p/OneDriveforBusiness) and the [Microsoft OneDrive Blog](https://techcommunity.microsoft.com/t5/OneDrive-Blog/bg-p/OneDriveBlog).
+-   **Tech community.** Find helpful information from other customers in the community by reviewing the discussions in the [OneDrive Tech Community](https://techcommunity.microsoft.com/t5/OneDrive-for-Business/ct-p/OneDriveforBusiness) and the [Microsoft OneDrive Blog](https://techcommunity.microsoft.com/t5/OneDrive-Blog/bg-p/OneDriveBlog).

 -   **Support documentation.** For a list of recent issues in OneDrive and how to resolve or work around them, see [Fixes or workarounds for recent issues in OneDrive](https://support.office.com/article/36110213-f3f6-490d-8cb7-3833539def0b).
 For getting started info, see [Get started with OneDrive](https://support.office.com/article/c7f31921-e2e5-4b00-959a-cc9ad6297de7), [Employee file storage (video training)](https://support.office.com/article/12dbe3e4-dbef-48f8-a90e-87f1bc607073) and [Why use OneDrive to store your docs](https://support.office.com/article/e55c4fa8-1e03-4d75-956b-924620bdfa2d).